Animal Care Volunteer Program in Greece - Athens

 This program is an amazing opportunity to support local organizations that take care of our furry four-legged friends that have been lost or abandoned.

-Your assistance and support to the local staff and volunteers will be of great importance, in order to keep the shelter running smoothly, ensuring all dogs get attention and that the place is well maintained and clean.
+Your assistance and support to the local staff and volunteers will be of great importance, in order to keep the shelter running smoothly, ensuring all dogs and cats get attention and that the place is well maintained and clean.

 Your tasks will vary day-to-day but can include:

-- Playing and socializing with the dogs
+- Playing and socializing with the dogs and cats

-- Feeding the dogs
+- Feeding the dogs and cats

-- Cleaning them and their houses
+- Cleaning them and their houses/ sand boxes

 - Supporting adoption events, campaigns and charitable bazaars